 Helping you help your patients get started with the ZYTIGA® treatment you prescribed and supporting them along the way

-We understand how important it is for your patients to take their ZYTIGA® medication just as you've prescribed.
-Janssen CarePath provides ongoing support to help your patients stay on track with their ZYTIGA® treatment.
+We understand how important it is for your patients to take their ZYTIGA® medication as you've prescribed.
+Janssen CarePath provides ongoing support that may help your patients stay on track with their ZYTIGA® treatment.